 Locations across the Sydney metropolitan area include Bondi Junction, Surry Hills, Glebe, CBD and Gosford.
 On-site counselling sessions are also available.

 Special consideration recognises hardship or exceptional circumstances that may affect or has affected progress through your course of study.
 Exceptional circumstances could include:

 - loss or bereavement

-If your exceptional circumstances mean you cannot complete set assignments an application for special consideration can be lodged with the Student Centre Manager who will facilitate approval from the Director of the teaching division and communication to the Subject Leader/Specialist Lecturer.
+If your exceptional circumstances mean you cannot complete set assignments an application for special consideration can be lodged with the Head of Student Services who will facilitate approval from the Director of Curriculum and Registrar and communication to the Subject Leader/Lecturer.